PineappleRind/bigsur-contextmenu/documentation.md

              }
          }, {
              name: 'Redo',
              disabled: true, // Boolean.
-Determines if the user can click the item or not.
 If true, the item will be greyed out and will not respond to actions.
          }
     ]
 })